-Gone are the days when world-class doctors, reputation and referrals alone were enough for medical practices to have a steady flow of patients walking through the door.
+Gone are the days when world-class doctors, reputation and referrals alone are enough for medical practices to have a steady flow of patients walking through the door.

 1. Create content

-According to a report by Healthcare Insight, approximately 73 percent of healthcare marketers use content marketing and for good reason.
+According to a report by Healthcare Insight, approximately 73 percent of health care marketers use content marketing to attract and retain their target audiences.

-Posting well-researched, engaging content at least two to three times a week is one of the best ways to market to both new and existing patients.
+Posting timely, relevant and engaging content at least two to three times a week is one of the best ways to market to both new and existing patients.

 2. Strategically use social media

-You might think that Facebook is the best place to share content and advertise, but that might not be the best channel to market your practice.
+You might think that Facebook is the best place to share content and advertise, but it might not be the best channel to market your practice.

-First find out where your current and prospective patients hang out.
-If you’re trying to market to those between 18 and 29 years old, Facebook is probably the way to go, but not so for Medicare patients, for example.
+Before creating a marketing strategy, it’s important to find out where your patients hang out.
+If you’re trying to market to Medicare patients for example, Facebook is probably the way to go, while Instagram and Snapchat are better for targeting millennials.

 3. Show off